ScreamingHawk/web-vlc/README.md

 The default value is `20` for 20 seconds.

+#### Edit API Source

+Sometimes the API show detection is not accurate.
+Enabling this flag will let the user correct the API source from the application.

+This feature is enabled by default.

+This feature currently only supports MAL API sources.

 #### API - OMDb

 [OMDb][2] is an API for IMDb.
 Using this feature will add plot and rating information for each of your shows.